project-akri/akri/docs/building.md

 * UNIQUE_ID: allows configuration of container registry account (defaults to $USER)
 * PREFIX: allows configuration of container registry path for containers
 * LABEL_PREFIX: allows configuration of container labels
-* CACHE_OPTION: allows `docker build` options to be passed into build
+* CACHE_OPTION: when `CACHE_OPTION=--no-cache`, the `docker build` commands will not use local caches

 ### Local development usage
-For a local build, some typical patters are:
+For a local build, some typical patterns are:
 * `make akri-build`: run Rust cross-build for all platforms
 * `BUILD_AMD64=0 BUILD_ARM32=0 BUILD_ARM64=1 make akri-build`: run Rust cross-build for ARM64
 * `PREFIX=ghcr.io/myaccount make akri`: builds all of the Akri containers and stores them in a container registry, `ghcr.io/myaccount`.